-- (1) As at December 31, 2022 and 2021, the Company and a subsidiary have other long-term borrowings from third parties in form of promissory notes with due for repayment by within 2 years from date of promissory notes and carrying interest rate at 3.00% 7.00% per annum, and unsecured.
-During the year ended December 31, 2022, the Company entered into a memorandum to extend the repayment period to be repaid within 2 years from the settlement date of the previous promissory note. - (2) As at December 31, 2022, the Company has other long-term borrowing from a third party in form of promissory note in the amount of Baht 45.64 million, with due for repayment within November 30, 2024, interest rate at 7.00% per annum, and unsecured.
-Such borrowing was borrowing from agreement to transfer the right for borrowings repayment between Bangna Asset Co., Ltd., which is a related company and a company (see Note 5). - (3) As at December 31, 2022, the Company has other long-term borrowings from a domestic company under the credit facility of Baht 360.00 million, with due for repayment within 3 years from the borrowing date and carrying interest rate at 10.00% per annum.
+- (1) As at December 31, 2023 and 2022, the Company and a subsidiary have other long-term borrowings from third parties in form of promissory notes under the credit facility of Baht 1,308.45 million and Baht 2,050.00 million, respectively, with due for repayment by within 2 years from date of promissory notes and carrying interest rate at 3.00% 7.00% per annum, and unsecured.
+During the year ended December 31, 2022, the Company entered into a memorandum to extend the repayment period to be repaid within 2 years from the settlement date of the previous promissory note.
+The other long-term borrowings are due within 2024 2025. - (2) As at December 31, 2022, the Company has other long-term borrowing from a third party in form of promissory note under the credit facility of Baht 45.64 million, with due for repayment within November 30, 2024, interest rate at 7.00% per annum, and unsecured.
+Such borrowing was borrowing from agreement to transfer the right for borrowings repayment between the Company, Bangna Asset Co., Ltd., which is a related company and other company (see Note 5).
+However, the Company has repaid such other long-term loan in full in July 2023. - (3) As at December 31, 2023 and 2022, the Company has other long-term borrowings from a domestic company under the credit facility of Baht 360.00 million, with due for repayment within 3 years from the borrowing date and carrying interest rate at 10.00% per annum.
 Such borrowing is guaranteed by mortgage of condominium units of the Company of 1 project, condominium units of a subsidiary of 1 project and land including existing construction of a related party and condominium units of a related party of 1 project.
-Moreover, a director of the Company guaranteed in full amount as personal guarantee (see Note 5). - (4) As at December 31, 2022, the Company has other long-term borrowings from a domestic company under the credit facility of Baht 350.00 million, with due for repayment within 3 years from the borrowing date with interest rate referred to the interest rate of minimum loan rate (MLR) + 4.53% per annum or not less than 10.00% per annum.
+Moreover, a director of the Company guaranteed in full amount as personal guarantee (see Note 5).
+The other long-term borrowings are due within 2025. - (4) As at December 31, 2023 and 2022, the Company has other long-term borrowings from a domestic company under the credit facility of Baht 350.00 million, with due for repayment within 3 years from the borrowing date with interest rate referred to the interest rate of minimum loan rate (MLR) + 4.53% per annum or not less than 10.00% per annum.
 Such borrowing is guaranteed by mortgage of condominium units of the Company of 2 projects, condominium units of a subsidiary of 1 project and land including existing construction of a related party.
-Moreover, a director of the Company guaranteed in full amount as personal guarantee (see Note 5). - (5) As at December 31, 2022, the Company has other long-term borrowings from a domestic company under the credit facility of Baht 250.00 million, with due for repayment within 3 years from the borrowing date with interest rate referred to the interest rate of minimum loan rate (MLR) + 4.78% per annum.
-Such borrowing is guaranteed by mortgage of land including existing construction of a related party and pledge of a subsidiary's ordinary shares.
-Moreover, a director of the Company guaranteed in full amount as personal guarantee (see Note 5). - (6) As at December 31, 2021, the Company has other long-term borrowings from a domestic company under the credit facility of Baht 200.00 million, with due for repayment within 3 years from the borrowing date and carrying interest rate at 10.00% per annum.
-Such borrowing is guaranteed by mortgage of condominium units of the Company of 1 project, land including existing construction of a related party and condominium units of a related party of 1 project.
-Moreover, a director of the Company guaranteed in full amount as personal guarantee (see Note 5). - (7) As at December 31, 2021, a subsidiary has other long-term borrowing in Thai Baht currency from an overseas company under the credit facility of Baht 750.00 million with due for repayment within 18 months from the borrowing date and carrying interest rate at 8.00% per annum and other finance costs payment at the maturity date at 8.50% per annum.
-Such borrowing is guaranteed by mortgage of cost of property development of such subsidiary and the Company (see Note 5 and Note 8), the Company's land including existing construction and condominium units of a related company and also pledge of ordinary shares of such subsidiary and ordinary shares of a related company.
-Moreover, the Company and a related company guaranteed in full amount as corporate guarantee and a director of the Company guaranteed in full amount as personal guarantee (see Note 5).
-However, such subsidiary has extended due for the repayment from September 24, 2021 to March 24, 2022 in accordance with the memorandum of agreement for repayment extension dated September 21, 2021.
-The subsidiary has already repaid other long-term loans borrowing from an overseas company in March 2022.
+Moreover, a director of the Company guaranteed in full amount as personal guarantee (see Note 5).
+The other long-term borrowings are due within 2025. - (5) As at December 31, 2023 and 2022, the Company has other long-term borrowings from a domestic company under the credit facility of Baht 250.00 million, with due for repayment within 3 years from the borrowing date with interest rate referred to the interest rate of minimum loan rate (MLR) + 4.78% per annum.
+Such borrowing is guaranteed by mortgage of land including existing construction of a subsidiary and pledge ordinary shares of such subsidiary.
+Moreover, a director of the Company guaranteed in full amount as personal guarantee (see Note 5).
+The other long-term borrowings are due within 2025.

-Increase and decrease in other long-term borrowings for the years ended December 31, 2022 and 2021 consisted of
+Increase and decrease in other long-term borrowings for the years ended December 31, 2023 and 2022 consisted of: